Adventures With Mr T.

 Yes – Cambodia, you can smell the corruption.

-(Note for travellers: this seems to actually be rather common practice and a nationwide hustle, and while Cambodian money is sometimes allowed at these points, USD, for obvious reasons, is preferred and usually stressed by those capable of enforcing it).
+(Note for travelers: this seems to be rather common practice and a nationwide hustle, and while Cambodian money is sometimes allowed at these points, USD, for obvious reasons, is preferred and usually stressed by those capable of enforcing it).

 Now we were really in the shit.